 Regions of Interests or cleaned-up images showing different taxa

 ISIIS plankton imagers are based on back-illumination photography.
 It is a shadowgraphic system that captures silhouettes of plankton.
 It uses a pseudo collimated beam of light ensuring all light rays are parallel throughout the imaging area.
-The result are projections/shadows of organisms that are telecentric: the size of an object is not dependent of its position within the field of view, there is no image magnification, objects are displayed in real size.
+The results are projections/shadows of organisms that are telecentric: the size of an object is not dependent on its position within the field of view, there is no image magnification, objects are displayed in real size.

-ISIIS imaging systems use industrial grade cameras.
+ISIIS imaging systems use industrial-grade cameras.
 On towed sleds, they use a line-scan camera creating one single continuous image representing a real slice of the ocean.
-However they can also be fitted with a classic area-scan camera if a system is to be used still (underwater monitoring station) or do slow vertical profiles.
+However, they can also be fitted with a classic area-scan camera if a system is to be used still (underwater monitoring station) or do slow vertical profiles.

 Folding the optical path with mirrors

-For an effective depth-of-field of 50cm and a field-of-view of 13cm, towing the ISIIS imager at towed at 5 knots results in a sampling rate of 167 liters of water per second: 2.57 m/sec x .13m x .50m = 167 liters/sec
+For an effective depth-of-field of 50cm and a field-of-view of 13cm, towing the ISIIS imager towed at 5 knots results in a sampling rate of 167 liters of water per second: 2.57 m/sec x .13m x .50m = 167 liters/sec

 Examples of possible combinations for a line-scan system